-CREIT and the solar plant operators (CREIT's Lessees) value people and remain committed to building a solid foundation for future growth and expansion.
+CREIT and its Lessees value people and remain committed to building a solid foundation for future growth and expansion.
 These organizations aim to maintain a progressive work environment, promote business ethics, and harness a stable and harmonious relationship between the management and employees.
-According to Labor Code in the Philippines, the Group complies with minimum wage and benefits standards, and no incidence of a work stoppage has been reported.
+The Group complies with minimum wage and benefits standards as mandated by the Labor Code in the Philippines, and no incidence of a work stoppage has been reported.
 The Group recognizes the efforts of its employees, using a performance management system that evaluates and rewards its employees accordingly.
 The Group also believes that collective action among its stakeholders, including attracting and retaining competent, dynamic, and diversified employees, will help achieve more meaningful goals and be instrumental to the overall success of CREIT and its Lessees.